 There are three parts in the study: the screening period, the treatment period, and the follow-up period.
 During the screening period, the study doctor will make sure you meet the study criteria and are a good candidate for this study.
 If you are eligible and choose to enroll, the total amount of time you spend in the study and the exact number of visits you have during the treatment and follow-up periods will depend on when you join the study.
 Before you agree to volunteer, you should understand what will be required of you during the study.

 What will I need to do in this study?

-You will need to visit your study site three times for injections of study vaccine or placebo and up to four more times for follow-up.
+You will need to visit your study site three times for injections of study vaccine or placebo and up to six more times for follow-up.
 You will also need to collect and send samples of your saliva and urine each month to test for CMV.
 The study doctor will explain how to collect your samples.
 You may need to come in for more study visits if you become pregnant during the study.
 You should review the ICF, which will explain everything that will be expected of you during this study.